Shingo Nishiyama: 2024–25 season

 Although initially assigned to compete at the 2024 CS Nebelhorn Trophy in September, Tanaka/Nishiyama would withdraw from the event.
 Their first event of the season was the 2024 NHK Trophy, where they finished tenth.

 In late December, Tanaka/Nishiyama won the silver medal at the 2024–25 Japan Championships behind Yoshida/Morita.
 They were subsequently named to the Four Continents team.

 Going on to compete at the 2025 Asian Winter Games in Harbin, China, Tanaka/Nishiyama won the bronze medal.
 They subsequently finished the season by competing at the 2025 Four Continents Championships in Seoul, South Korea, placing eleventh overall.
 Throughout the season, Tanaka struggled with a rib injury.

 In July 2025, it was announced that Tanaka/Nishiyama had split due to Tanaka's decision to retire from competitive figure skating.

 Partnership with Rika Kihira

 2025–26 season: Debut of Kihira/Nishiyama

-In September 2025, it was announced that Nishiyama had teamed up with singles skater Rika Kihira and that the duo would train at the Ice Academy of Montreal.
+In September 2025, it was announced that Nishiyama had teamed up with singles skater Rika Kihira and that the duo would train at the Ice Academy of Montreal, coached by Romain Haguenauer, Marie-France Dubreuil, and Patrice Lauzon.

 In late October, Kihira/Nishiyama debuted as a team at the 2025 Western Sectional Championships, a qualifying competition for the Japanese National Championships, where they won the bronze medal.
 Prior to the event, Kihira suffered a minor rib fracture.

+In late December, Kihira/Nishiyama competed at the 2025–26 Japan Championships, where they finished in fourth place.

+2026–27 season

+Kihira/Nishiyama debuted internationally at the 2026 Kinoshita Group Cup, where they placed 8th.